lukeconibear/intro_ml/README.md

-# SWD8: Practical Introduction to Machine Learning and Deep Learning
+# SWD8: Introduction to Machine Learning

 Booking for this course is through the IT Training Unit.